code-423n4/blackhole-bug-bounty/README.md

 * GaugeFactoryCL.sol: createGauge:
   * While creating Gauge for CL pool We’re transferring 10^-8 black which is not an issue as it can’t be exploited because of sufficient require statement to create Gauge

 Additionally, any **previously reported** vulnerabilities mentioned in previous audit reports are not eligible for a reward.

 ## Previous Audits

-Previous audits can be found below: https://docs.blackhole.xyz/security
+Previous audits can be found at: https://docs.blackhole.xyz/security

 ## Specific Types of Issues